This post may contain affiliate links – full disclosure – read here

 This fancy term is applied to people who keep honey bees.
 An apiarist is a beekeeper.
 The word is derived from the Latin word “Apis” meaning bee.

 This may sound like an outrageous idea to those not familiar with beekeeping.
-However, the United States Department of Agriculture (USDA) classifies honey bees are livestock!
+However, the United States Department of Agriculture (USDA) classifies honey bees as livestock!

 Beekeeping is farming.
 Honey bee colonies are managed primarily for honey production or pollination of crops.

 Unlike a cattle rancher who keeps livestock under physical control, bees fly freely.
-Our flying livestock make use of an available forage.
+Our flying livestock makes use of any available forage.

 Modern beekeepers are interested in a lot more than honey production.
 They also provide millions of dollars in value to the agricultural system through pollination.

+Many small-scale beekeeper enjoy making some extra money from sales of honey and other hive products.
 If you are considering having your own bee business, start slow.
 Learn before you expect to earn.
-There are many online resources to help you get started.

 - regular hive inspections to check for problems in the hive